-The danger of being in an electronic combo, unable to reproduce all audio tracks live is to become uninteresting to look at standing behind your computer screens.
-As such, for the Firefly Makani-sideproject a system has been developed that both allows the protagonists to manipulate audio live and translate this visually to a live-generative visualiser.
+The danger of being in an electronic combo, unable to reproduce all audio tracks live, is to become uninteresting to look at standing behind a computer screen.
+As such, for the Firefly Makani-project a system has been developed that both allows the protagonists to manipulate audio live and translate this visually to a live-generative visualiser.

 The inner workings of the system:

-For our live set we control audio processing software with two MIDI controllers.
-These patches ( developed by my collaborator Fedde ten Berge and running inside the audio sequencer on one laptop ) not only process the current running audiostream, but also transmit the captured MIDI messages over UDP to the second laptop.
-Additionally to capturing the activity of the controllers, a periodical update of the current tempo is being broadcast for synchronizing the pulse of the images to the beat.
+For our live set we control audio processing software with two MIDI controllers attached to a dedicated "audio laptop".
+These patches ( developed by my collaborator Fedde ten Berge and running inside the audio sequencer on one laptop ) not only manipulate the audiostream, but also transmit the captured MIDI messages (via UDP) to a dedicated "video laptop".
+Additionally to capturing the activity of the controllers, a periodical update of the current tempo is being broadcast to synchronize the pulse of the visual content to the beat.

-The second laptop runs a separate application to render the visualisations, which were generated from the MIDI properties manipulated by glorious math.
-Additionally, it also runs a native layer service, which acts as a mediator between the sent MIDI messages and the visualiser, having the single task of capturing the UDP data and filtering the messages.
-This frees up resources for the visualisation application considerably as the parsing of relevant data occurs both beforehand and in another thread.
+The second laptop runs a custom-written application to render the visualisations, which are generated from the MIDI properties, albeit manipulated by glorious math.
+Additionally, this laptop also runs a native layer service, which acts as the mediator between the sent MIDI messages and the visualiser application; having the single task of capturing the UDP data and filtering the messages, leveraging this task from the visualiser application.

 The visual result

-When the system is idle - i.e. no MIDI activity is being transmitted - the installation renders a visual loop which randomly chooses from a set of algorithms containing different behaviours, synced to the last known tempo.
-When data is being received, this pattern is altered (albeit within set constraints), allowing the visuals to respond to the audio manipulations.
+When the system is idle - i.e. no MIDI activity is being transmitted - the installation renders a visual loop which randomly chooses from a set of algorithms that generate different behaviours, synced to the last broadcast tempo.
+When new data is being received, this pattern is altered (albeit within set constraints), allowing the visuals to respond to the audio manipulations.

 e.g. a wild screeching sound can be visualised as a violent explosion of particles or by speeding up and/or reverting a video feed.